 STOP IN ANTEQUERA ON YOUR WAY BACK.
 Roman baths, Morish castles, churches and convents – Antequera has it all.

 HAVE DINNER AT RESTAURANTE VINTASH IN TORRE DEL MAR.
 Probably the best food I’ve ever had in Andalusia.
 Everything I’ve tasted was delicious, but my favorite are probably the ‘croquettes’, with all kinds of interesting fillings.
-Amazing service and the cutest decorations, what else do you want?
+The amazing service and the cutest decorations make the experience complete.

 DISCOVER MÁLAGA BY SEGWAY once you’ve finished celebrating.
 Perfect for a first introduction to the city’s sights and past.
 Check prices and availability here.